Why choose MEFA for undergraduate loans?

 - Maximum undergraduate student loan amount:

-Cost of attendance (tuition, fees, room, board, books, and miscellaneous expenses) minus financial aid.
+100% of the cost of attendance (tuition, fees, room, board, books, supplies, and miscellaneous expenses) minus financial aid received for the academic period.

 - Minimum undergraduate student loan amount: